Part 94: Some Assembly Required – MK2

 Nevermind!
 Sweden is truly a paper Tiger!
 Behind Sibir in nearly every single category, especially the important ones like Army Size (12 to Sibir’s 10) and production output (9th to Sibir’s 6th).
 Your days are numbered Adolphus.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 23

 23